alexandershov/raytracer/devlog.md

 * ~~What is the math for the sphere mirror?~~
   Same as for floor/wall mirror, start building the perpendicular from the center to the intersection.
 The rest is the same.
+* ~~Is there a simpler way to build floor/wall mirror?~~ Since floor/wall is always of the kind z=1 we can determine perpendicular without equation just from the common sense.
 * Why we need self.height - 1 in set_pixel?